-Jordan Peele's Next Movie Could Be A Blockbuster, Thanks To The Success of 'Get Out'
+Jordan Peele's Next Movie Could Be A Blockbuster

 Have you seen Get Out?
 Chances are, you have, as the film is breaking box office records left and right.
 With all of the film's success, it seems likely that the next movie for Jordan Peele could be a blockbuster.
 After clinching the record of highest-grossing movie ever for a feature debut by a writer/director of an original screenplay, as well as making the third-biggest R-rated horror film of all time (surpassed — for now — by Hannibal and the Exorcist), Peele has become the first African American writer/director to earn $100 million in his debut film, according to Forbes.
 With that kind of success, it's hard to imagine that anything else Peele touches won't turn to gold.